sematext/sematext-agent-docker/README.md

 # Log Routing

 Routing logs from different containers to separate Logsene Apps can be configured via docker labels.
-Simply tag a container with the label ```LOGSENE_TOKEN```.
+Simply tag a container with the label (or environment variable) ```LOGSENE_TOKEN```.
 Sematext Docker Agent inspects the containers for this Label and ships the logs to the defined Logsene App.

 __Example:__